-Hunt et al. (2016a) developed an algorithm to identify and track Indian monsoon depressions 106 on ERA-Interim data, corroborating the tracks with those published by the India Meteorological 107 Department (IMD).
-The algorithm used here is essentially identical to that described in Hunt et al. 108 (2016b), and when used on ERA-Interim, returns the dataset described by Hunt et al. (2016a).
-We 109 provide a very brief outline below, and for full details the reader is encouraged to visit Chapter 2 of Hunt (2016).
+Hunt et al. (2016a) developed an algorithm to identify and track Indian monsoon depressions in ERA-Interim data, corroborating the tracks with those published by the India Meteorological Department (IMD).
+The algorithm used here is essentially identical to that described in Hunt et al. (2016b) and, when used on ERA-Interim, returns the dataset described by Hunt et al. (2016a).
+We provide a very brief outline below, and for full details the reader is encouraged to visit chapter 2 of Hunt (2016).
 There are two parts to the algorithm: candidate identification and track linking.

-111 To find potential candidates, we determine where in the data the IMD criteria of surface wind 112 speed and surface pressure are satisfied.
+To find potential candidates, we determine where in the data the IMD criteria of surface wind speed and surface pressure are satisfied.
 To do this with wind speed is simple, but surface pressure requires careful contour counting in the vicinity of the monsoon trough.
-Such candidates are then 114 subject to a very low vorticity threshold to eliminate transient effects from orography, serving 115 both to remove false positives and substantially speed up the track linking.
+Such candidates are then subject to a very low vorticity threshold to eliminate transient effects from orography, serving both to remove false positives and substantially speed up the track linking.
 The vorticity field is spectrally truncated to T42.
-The propagation constraints are: speed $< 15 \text{ m s}^{-1}$, duration at least 117 two days.
+The propagation constraints are speed <15 m s-1 and duration of at least 2 days.
 The vorticity criterion is an area integral, about 10^{-5} s-1.
-Track linking is carried out 118 by a simple nearest-neighbor algorithm, subject to appropriate propagation constraints.
+Track linking is carried out by a simple nearest-neighbor algorithm, subject to appropriate propagation constraints.

-Applying this to ERA-Interim data recovers the 106-depression dataset described by Hunt et al. (2016a), so long as we apply their domain restriction: no MDs with genesis in the Arabian Sea, and all MDs must transition to (or originate over) land at some point during their lifetime.
-The alprobably involve different large scale environments than the ones we found to be associated with

-- gorithm outputs a timestamp, geographic coordinates, and heading for each (six-hourly) reanalysis timestep in each track. - The tracking algorithm only identifies MDs originating over the Bay of Bengal.
-It is likely that
+Applying this to ERA-Interim data recovers the 106 depression dataset described by Hunt et al. (2016a), as long as we apply their domain restriction: no MDs with genesis in the Arabian Sea, and all MDs must transition to (or originate over) land at some point during their lifetime.
+The algorithm outputs a timestamp, geographic coordinates, and heading for each (6 hourly) reanalysis time step in each track.